SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 }
 ```

-The approach looks great.
-However, we need to understand the concept of `false sharing` before we conclude on the greatness of the approach.
+The approach looks excellent.
+However, we need to understand the concept of `false sharing` before concluding on the approach's greatness.

 #### False sharing

 The memory in the *L1*, *L2*, *L3* and *L4* processor cache is organized in units called "cache lines".
-Cache line is the smallest unit of data transfer between the main memory and the processor cache.
+The cache line is the smallest data transfer unit between the main memory and the processor cache.
 If the cache line size is 64 bytes, then a contiguous block
-of 64 bytes will be transferred from RAM to processor cache for processing.
+of 64 bytes will be transferred from RAM to the processor cache for processing.
 The size of cache lines varies based on the type of the processor.
 For example, on *x86-64*, *aarch64*, and *powerpc64*, [cache line is 128 bytes](https://docs.rs/crossbeam/0.8.2/crossbeam/utils/struct.CachePadded.html).

 > Updating an atomic value invalidates the whole cache line it belongs to.

 Let's go back to our code now.
 Let's assume that the cache line size is 64 bytes.
-We have an array of `AtomicU64`, each `AtomicU64` takes *8 bytes* of memory.
+We have an array of `AtomicU64`; each `AtomicU64` takes *8 bytes* of memory.
 Our
 cache line size is *64 bytes*, that means eight `AtomicU64` values will lie in one cache line.

 Let's imagine that *thread1* running on core-1 will update the atomic value at *index 0* and *thread2* running on core-2 will update the atomic value at *index 1*.
-We know that both these atomic values lie on the same cache line and "updating an atomic value invalidates the whole cache line it belongs to".
+We know that these atomic values lie on the same cache line, and "updating an atomic value invalidates the whole cache line it belongs to".
 Invalidating a cache line
 will result in fetching that chunk of memory from RAM again.

-Consider that *thread1* running on core-1 updates the atomic value at *index 0*, and this invalidates the entire cache line that this value belongs to.
+Consider that *thread1* running on core-1 updates the atomic value at *index 0*, invalidating the entire cache line that this value belongs to.
 Now, *thread2*
-running on core-2 needs to update the value at *index 1* but the entire cache line is invalidated.
+running on core-2 needs to update the value at *index 1*, but the entire cache line is invalidated.
 So, the cache line (64 bytes) needs to be fetched from RAM.
-Reading/Writing from/to RAM is in the order of [80-100 ns](https://kt.academy/article/pmem-intro) compared to the same from *L1*, *L2*, *L3* and *L4* cache which is in the order of 1-10 ns.
+Reading/Writing from/to RAM is in the order of [80-100 ns](https://kt.academy/article/pmem-intro) compared to the same from *L1*, *L2*, *L3* and *L4* cache, which is in the order of 1-10 ns.

 *thread2* running on core-2 updates the atomic value at *index 1* after the cache line is fetched.
 This update invalidates the entire cache line again and forces another
 fetch of the cache line from RAM.
-This fetch/re-fetch/re-re-fetch of cache line is the courtesy of "false sharing".
+This fetch/re-fetch/re-re-fetch of the cache line is courtesy of "false sharing".

-> We are using "atomics" to ensure that each thread updates its value atomically and because these values are on the
+> We are using "atomics" to ensure that each thread updates its value atomically, and because these values are on the
 same cache line, both the threads running on different cores end up **sharing** the same cache line for **writing**.
-This results in increased latency
+This increases latency
 because of the repeated fetch of the cache line(s) from RAM.
 This is called "false sharing".
 Imagine the extent of the problem with 128 cores.

-The way to deal with "false sharing" is to pad the values so that each `AtomicU64` lies on its own cache line.
-One option is to pad the values manually and other option
+The way to deal with "false sharing" is to pad the values so that each `AtomicU64` lies on its cache line.
+One option is to pad the values manually, and the other
 is to use a library that can help with padding. **CacheD** uses [CachePadded](https://docs.rs/crossbeam/0.8.2/crossbeam/utils/struct.CachePadded.html) to pad the values.

 With the introduction of `CachePadded`, this is how the code looks like: